Right Arrow

 AI-powered defect detection

-Computer vision algorithms identify quality issues, from concrete surface defects to improper installations.
+Computer vision algorithms identify deviations from standard operating procedures.
 Machine learning models enhance accuracy over time, learning from each project to better identify potential problems.

 The executive's technology evaluation framework